-Kishwauketoe Nature Conservancy offers regular press releases, work days, and workshops involving control and removal of invasive species, hosts an event calendar, and advertises on its Facebook page.
-The Kishwauketoe Nature Conservancy is fortunate to have a botanist with a University of Wisconsin Master’s Degree trained botanist on staff to plan and lead various restoration projects.
+Kishwauketoe Nature Conservancy offers regular press releases, volunteer work days, workshops and guided nature hikes involving control and removal of invasive species, hosts an event calendar, and advertises on its Facebook page.
+The Kishwauketoe Nature Conservancy is fortunate to have a botanist with a University of Wisconsin Master’s Degree on staff to plan and lead various restoration projects.
 This individual also leads numerous educational walks through the conservancy.
 Two members of the Kishwauketoe Nature Conservancy Board are Wisconsin Master Naturalist Instructors; one of these individuals serves as a volunteer host for two wildlife trail cameras for the Snapshot Wisconsin program operated by the Wisconsin DNR and the University of Wisconsin Extension Office.

-The Geneva Lake Environmental Agency, based in Williams Bay, regularly prints information in its newsletter about the dangers of invasive species and encouraging their removal.
-Kishwauketoe Nature Conservancy holds regular volunteer workdays to remove invasive species and publicizes the issue in the local newspaper.
+The Geneva Lake Environmental Agency, based in Williams Bay, regularly publishes information in its newsletter about the dangers of invasive species and encouraging their removal.
+Kishwauketoe Nature Conservancy routinely holds volunteer workdays to remove invasive species and publicizes this issue in the local newspaper.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 The Village of Williams Bay continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 2001.
-In 2016, approximately 450 school children from numerous Geneva Lake area elementary schools participated in the planting of approximately 100 trees and/or native shrubs in the Village’s Kishwauketoe Nature Conservancy in celebration of Arbor Day.
-This is an annual on-going event at the premier nature conservancy, and continues to build high quality bird habitat.
+Every April since then, approximately 500 school children from numerous Geneva Lake area elementary schools participate in the planting of approximately 100 trees and/or native shrubs in the Village’s Kishwauketoe Nature Conservancy in celebration of Arbor Day.
+This is an annual on-going event at this premier nature conservancy, and continues to build high-quality bird habitat.
 The tree planting events in 2020 and 2021 were cancelled due to the Covid-19 pandemic.
 Instead, more that 500 native trees and woody shrubs were planted by volunteers, including families and children, practicing social distancing via a highly organized process in order to keep everyone safe.
 2002 saw the return of school groups to plant native trees and shrubs for the benefit of wildlife.

 F. OTHER: Demonstrate in a narrative.

-Harold J. Friestad, Chairman of Kishwauketoe Nature Conservancy, located in the Village of Williams Bay, was selected to receive Gathering Waters: Wisconsin’s Alliance for Land Trusts Harold “Bud” Jordahl Lifetime Achievement Award in 2015.
+Harold J. Friestad, Chairman of Kishwauketoe Nature Conservancy, located in the Village of Williams Bay, was awarded by Gathering Waters, Wisconsin’s Alliance for Land Trusts, the Harold “Bud” Jordahl Lifetime Achievement Award in 2015.
 Harold was responsible for the Village’s acquisition of the 231 acre parcel that is now Kishwauketoe during the time that he served as Village President; he continues to serve Kishwauketoe as Chairman and remains very active in conservation workday projects throughout the year.
-Kishwauketoe continues to improve as a high quality bird habitat.
+Kishwauketoe continues to improve as a high-quality bird habitat.